PavelKisliak/BitSerializer/README.md

 	archive << KeyValue("TestInt", TestInt);
 };
 ```
+One limitation is that the base class must have an internal `Serialize()` method, unfortunately there is no way to use an external `SerialzeObject()`.

 ### Serializing third party class
 As alternative for internal `Serialize()` method also exists approach with defining global functions, it will be useful in next cases: